Books every founder should read in 2023

 Genre: Fiction

-Recommended by: Kimberley Tait, Antler’s global head of content and brand.
+Recommended by: Kimberley Tait, Antler’s global head of brand and content.
 “The story of a young architect battling to maintain his principles and not yield to convention.
 A testament to the power of defiantly pursuing a vision against the odds.
 As Ayn Rand famously writes: ‘The question isn't who is going to let me; it's who is going to stop me.’"

 Smart Brevity